PSECC Solar Farms an initiative of PSECC Ltd

 Payment for any Solar PV Off Grid penels can be made via

-Our future 20MW Solar Farm at Simbrofo in Ghana with Solar Tracking
+200MW Solar Farm in the Central region of Ghana with Solar Tracking

 Government will soon issue a $2.5 billion bond to retire the legacy debt in the energy sector considered the biggest threat to the economy.